 For example, in a sucrose molecule, two monosaccharide units,

 Q 6.
 What is glycogen?
 How is it different from starch?

 Glycogen, also termed as animal starch, is found only in animals.
 It is a polysaccharide.

 Both Glycogen and starch are the main sources of glucose that provides energy to humans that are later converted into carbohydrates.

 Q 7.
-What will be the product after hydrolysing the (a) sucrose and (b) lactose?
+What are the hydrolysis products of (i) sucrose and (ii) lactose?

 (a) The hydrolysis of sucrose will give one molecule of

 (b) On hydrolysis of lactose, it will give